Furniture factory orders up 11% in April

-"This year's April Market was held on about the same dates as 2012, so the comparisons should be good.
-We did hear at market that order writing was better this year than in quite some time," said Ken Smith, managing director for Smith Leonard, in the report.
+"This year's April (High Point) market was held on about the same dates as 2012, so the comparisons should be good.
+We did hear at market that order writing was better this year than in quite some time," Ken Smith, managing director of Smith Leonard, said in the report.

-Smith Leonard reported that about 80% of our participants reported increased orders over April 2012.
+Smith Leonard reported that about 80% of its participants reported increased orders over April 2012.

-The April results brought the year-to-date order increase to 3%, up from a 1% increase reported last month.
-Just over 71% of the participants have now reported year-to-date increased orders, up from about two-thirds last month, the report said.
+The April results brought the year-to-date order increase to 3%.
+Just over 71% of the participants have now reported year-to-date increased orders, up from about two thirds last month, the report said.

 "The economic news continues to be favorable for the most part.